Russia wants Bosnia free of Western supervision

 "I'm not saying something like 'he [the high representative] should be kicked out immediately', but the termination of this institution should be definitely considered," Chizhov added.

-The office of the high representative was created in 1995 to oversee implementation of Bosnia's Dayton Accords peace deal.
+The Office of the High Representative was created in 1995 to oversee implementation of Bosnia's Dayton Accords peace deal.

 The post is currently held by Christian Schmidt, a German politician.